data-intuitive/viash_tutorial_1/110-PlayingVideoGames/README.md

 ![](img/civ6_settings_.png)

-Your first task in this workshop is to play a game of Civilization VI, yay!
+Your first task in this tutorial is to play a game of Civilization VI, yay!
 See you in a few hours!
-Don't forget to come back for the remainder of this workshop!
+Don't forget to come back for the remainder of this tutorial!

 ...